JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | B | C | A- | A |  |

-Best tracks: Light the Fire Up in the Night
+Best tracks: Light the Fire Up in the Night, Lazer Beam, Friends

 ---